 As with all β -lactam antibacterial agents, serious and occasionally fatal hypersensitivity reactions have been reported.
-In case of severe hypersensitivity reactions, treatment with Zavicefta must be discontinued immediately and adequate emergency measures must be initiated.
+In case of severe hypersensitivity reactions, treatment with Ceftazidime (as pentahydrate)/Avibactam (as sodium) (Zavicefta) must be discontinued immediately and adequate emergency measures must be initiated.